oblivia-simplex/Narrativity/2_AAA_Editorial.md

 place that supports the development of that discussion.
 (Roy)\]\]

-## Excerpts from \"Interview with Carla Harryman,\" by Chris Tysh[^iv]
+## Excerpts from \"Interview with Carla Harryman,\" by Chris Tysh

 Tysh: \"The I expands,\" you wrote in \"Realism.\" In this age of decentered subjectivities, how do you deploy the narrative machinery of the \"I\" and the various sensibilities it is associated with?
 Could you discuss the techniques with which you defamiliarize your use of the first-person pronoun and in general address the issue of the speaking subject in your prose.
-Who speaks?
+Who speaks?[^cr5]

 Harryman: My answer to this question is complex and leads to difficulties because I associate the I with power, control,